IN THIS ARTICLE:

 Keyword Research for Google Ads for Startups

-Keyword selection is the single biggest driver of success or failure.
+Keyword research and selection is the single biggest driver of success or failure.

 High-Intent Keywords Startups Should Target